Neuro-mancer/canvas_game_of_life/README.md

 and works well from what I have tested.
 The following features are planned:

 * ~~Render a background grid on the canvas so the division of the cells in the simulation is more apparent~~
-* Add a mode where you can paint cell patterns on the grid to change the initial state/currently paused state
+* ~~Add a mode where you can paint cell patterns on the grid to change the initial state/currently paused state~~
 * ~~Optimizations to the game logic by making the conditionals and loops for checking alive neighbor cells and boundary conditions into a series of simple adding operations~~
+* ~~A clear button to get rid of all alive cells on the board~~
+* ~~Beautify the webpage and make it easy on the eyes~~
 * Give the observer the ability to change the color of the alive and dead cells on the grid
-* A clear button to get rid of all alive cells on the board
-* ~~Beautify the webpage and make it easy on the eyes~~
+* Improve drawing functionality

 ## How To Install